-- (3) the cost of care as referenced in 9.2.24.10 NMAC; and - (4) a reasonable return on investment as referenced in 9.2.24.12 NMAC. - D. Any publicly available documentation used by a continuing care community to support a rate or fee increase shall conform to applicable GAAP standards and shall be included in the notice provided to residents
+- (3) the cost of care as referenced in 9.2.24.10 NMAC; and - a reasonable return on investment as referenced in 9.2.24.12 NMAC. - D. Any publicly available documentation used by a continuing care community to support a rate or fee increase shall conform to applicable GAAP standards and shall be included in the notice provided to residents referenced in Subsection B of 9.2.24.8 NMAC.
+Additionally, the community shall supply the mathematical calculations used to support a rate or fee increase to at least two decimal places.
+Any non-public documentation shall be aggregated into summarized budgets or pro forma financials.

-E. A continuing care community may contractually base rate and fee increases on published federal economic data used for the purpose of cost of living and inflation adjustments provided that such increases do not exceed what would otherwise be allowable under this rule.
+A continuing care community may contractually base rate and fee increases on published federal economic data used for the purpose of cost of living and inflation adjustments provided that such increases do not exceed what would otherwise be allowable under this rule.